kenweechin/BREW-RIGHT/README.md

 * The preferred item/items can be added to the cart by one click where the click button is situated right under the item so there is no confusion between the prices and items.
 * Fascinating pictures of the products and the products are aligned in a user-friendly manner.
 * The reasons for choosing Brew Right coffee are clearly shown on the home page.
-* The availabiliy to add the desire coffee choices to the cart
+* The availabiliy to add the desire coffee choices to the cart.
-* The details of the coffee shop can be found easily.
+* The details of the coffee shop, including locations, email address, operation hours, and contact number can be found easily via navigation link at the top of the web page.
-* The brief introduction of the website at the footer section in the home page and showing of social links.
+* The brief introduction of the website at the footer section in the home page and how to order page, as well as showing the social links.
 * The reasons for choosing Brew Right Coffee are shown in the home page.
+* Interactive features of adding, decreasing, and removing the products chosen in a specific cart page.
+* The total cost of chosen products is shown and will change as the quantity of the products changed.

 ### **Developer goals**